Kobe King: Minnesota Vikings

 King was selected by the Minnesota Vikings with the 201st overall pick of the sixth round in the 2025 NFL draft.
 King was waived on October 23, 2025 after playing 77 snaps on special teams and only three snaps on defense in his five games.

 New York Jets

 On October 24, 2025, King was claimed off waivers by the New York Jets.

+On June 1, 2026, King was waived by the Jets with an injury designation and reverted to injured reserve the next day.
+On August 26, King was waived with an injury settlement.

 Personal life

 King has a twin brother, Kalen, who is a cornerback for the Carolina Panthers.